Human Services and Psychology Degree

-A double major in Psychology and Human Services is an outstanding opportunity for a challenging interdisciplinary experience.
-The Psychology and Human Services programs share similar goals – with slightly different emphases.
+Develop Interdisciplinary Knowledge and Skills.Earning a double major in Psychology and Human Services is a unique, interdisciplinary experience.
+The Psychology and Human Services degree programs share similar goals with slightly different emphases.

 Through your Psychology coursework, you will study the inner workings of the human mind, learning how to describe, explain, predict, and influence behavioral and mental processes.
 Through your double major, you will apply this knowledge to the Human Services field, helping you understand the important role that psychological and social development plays in shaping the lives of marginalized individuals and their communities.

 Your Human Services major will also include courses in Counseling, wherein you'll learn how to build strong, trusting, and culturally sensitive relationships with diverse populations.

 When you earn your Psychology and Human Services degree at UB, you can begin making a difference in your community before you even graduate.
 The Human Services major includes supervised practicum and internship experiences.
 As you practice applying your abilities to the field, you will gain professional experience, learn real-world applications of your education, and foster connections in the community.

 A BS in Psychology and Human Services opens many doors to fulfilling career opportunities.
 Graduates from our program apply their professional learning to many fields, including: